bentomlinson/GettingCleaningDataProject/CodeBook.md

 - Processed data description

-The "subject" column refers to the individual person (1-30) The "activty" column refers to the activity they were undertaking when the measurement was taken (6 options) The other 86 columns refer to the type of measurement taken.
+The "subject" column refers to the individual person (1-30).
+The "activty" column refers to the activity they were undertaking when the measurement was taken (6 options).
+The other 86 columns refer to the type of measurement taken.
 A full description of these measurements can be found in "features_info.txt" included in the original data.
-These variables are all without unit (as the data has been scaled by dividing by the range)
+These variables are all without unit (as the data has been scaled by dividing by the range).